nodiesorg/nodies_monitoring/README.md

 ## Setup

-Our project is split into a monitoring stack, and a exporter stack.
+Our project is split into a server(monitoring) stack, and a client(exporter) stack.

 ### .env